Kubernetes StatefulSet - Examples & Best Practices

 StatefulSets service endpoints

-The StatefulSets controller offers an ordinal number feature for each Pod starting from zero.
-This helps stateful applications easily set up a primary-replica architecture, and if a Pod dies, a new Pod is re-created using the same name.
-This is a very useful feature and does not break the chain of stateful application clusters.
-If you are scaling down, then it deletes in the reverse order.
+The StatefulSets controller assigns each Pod an ordinal number, starting at zero.
+It helps stateful apps set up a primary replica architecture.
+If a Pod dies, a new Pod is re-created using the same name.
+This helpful feature does not break the chain of stateful application clusters.
+If you are scaling down, it will be deleted in reverse order.

-Use the StatefulSets controller in the Kubernetes cluster for deploying stateful applications, such as Oracle, MySQL, Elasticsearch, and MongoDB.
-While cloning and syncing data must still be completed manually, StatefulSets go a long way in easing the complexity involved in deploying stateful applications.
+Use the StatefulSets controller in the Kubernetes cluster to deploy stateful applications such as Oracle, MySQL, Elasticsearch, and MongoDB.
+While cloning and syncing data must still be completed manually, StatefulSets eases the complexity involved in deploying stateful applications.

 Photo by Photoholgic on Unsplash